 Studio Etiquette and Mindfulness are all part of the yoga experience.
 Each of our students attends yoga for a unique reason and most attend to ease symptoms of stress and anxiety.
-To respect the experience of our students and teachers, we ask that students be mindful before, during and after class
+To honor the experience of our students and teachers, we ask that students be mindful before, during and after class.

-If you are new to Bella Yoga, please per-register online and arrive 10 minutes prior to class starting.
+Due to capacity limits, everyone is required to pre-register for classes at least one hour before class begins.
+If you are new to Bella Yoga, please pre-register online and arrive 10 minutes prior to class starting.
 This allows us to get to know you and show you around.

 Always check in with the instructor or check in to your class using the iPad at the desk.

 Arrive at least 5 minutes early to allow yourself to time to check in, gather your props and “center”.

 Doors are locked once class begins.
 To give students the best experience possible, please arrive before the door is locked.
 Doors will remain locked until class has completely finished.
 For the protection of staff and students, and to minimize distraction, we do not allow the door to be unlocked once class has started.